sci-visus/OpenVisus/README.md

 python Samples/python/Viewer.py
 ```

-Or you can download OpenVisus from GitHub releases (version 1.2.142), extract it and in Windows:
+Or you can download OpenVisus from GitHub releases (use the same version), extract it and in Windows:

 ```
 cd \your\OpenVisus\directory